 Dividend payments were made by maximizing the cash flows for shareholders, subject to the restriction of the solvency indicator (ratio of technical equity to risk-weighted assets) not being greater than that required by the regulatory agencies, plus an additional 20%.
-Based on the above, a 90% dividend was considered for Peru and Paraguay, and 70% for Colombia.
+Based on the above, a 90% dividend was considered for Peru, 70% for Paraguay, and 50% for Colombia.